-- By December 15, 2024, submit in CIM a revision to program curriculum that increases unrestricted general electives within the program to at least 15 credit hours. - We recommend as many as 30 credit hours of general electives to improve internal and external transfer to and from the program and to increase instructional efficiency.
+- By December 15, 2024, submit in CIM a revision to program curriculum that increases unrestricted general electives within the program to at least 15 credit hours. - We recommend as many as 30 unrestricted general electives to improve internal and external transfer to and from the program and to increase instructional efficiency. - This program change should also develop and incorporate an Area of Emphasis in Public Service Administration. - We also recommend considering whether a name change to the program could make it more marketable to students. - Work with WVU Tech's academic administration to determine if faculty FTE staffing in the new program(s) can be adjusted to be commensurate with enrollment.